ljanyst/ghostscad/README.md

 ```

 After you set this up, hitting "CTRL-C CTRL-R" compbination runs the code in the
-current go buffer and overwrites the `out.scad` file with the most recent
+current go buffer and overwrites the `main.scad` file with the most recent
 version of your model.
 If you have OpenSCAD rendering this file, it will redraw
 your model automagically.